Australian wildfires kill one, destroy 100 homes near Sydney

 A 63-year-old man died from a heart attack on Thursday while trying to defend his home from a fire in a coastal community a short drive north of Sydney, an RFS spokesman said.

-Thousands of people spent the night in evacuation centers on the western outskirts of the city, as well as to the north and the south.
+Thousands of people spent the night in evacuation centres on the western outskirts of the city, as well as to the north and the south.

 Astonished Sydneysiders watched on Thursday as a thick pall of smoke from the fires in the Blue Mountains west of Sydney moved across the city over some of its best-known landmarks, including the Sydney Opera House and the Harbour Bridge.